marimo-team/marimo/docs/api/outputs.md

 :class: warning

-Ending a cell with a non-`None` expression is the same as calling `mo.replace()` on it: the last expression replaces any output you may have already written.
+Ending a cell with a non-`None` expression is the same as calling `mo.output.replace()` on it: the last expression replaces any output you may have already written.
 Wrap the last expression in `mo.output.append` if you want to add to an existing output instead of replacing it.
 ```